How to Improve Your Credit Score Quickly

 Delinquent payments remain on your credit for seven years, sometimes longer.
 If you choose to pay off a delinquent account, make sure to do it before it’s charged off.
 If not, the seven-year clock will start all over again.

 Paying down your debts will slowly increase your score.
 Creditors will also see your consistent payments, increasing your chances of getting a loan.

-Another option is to apply for a reverse mortgage or cash-out refinance loan.
+Another option is to apply for a reverse mortgage, cash-out refinance loan or a debt consolidation loan.
 Then use the funds to pay off your credit cards and other debts.
 Some choose to use a 401(k) loan to pay down their debts.

 If you choose to take out a loan against your 401(k), you have to pay it back within five years.
 This is automatically deducted from your paychecks, which can limit your cash flow.

 Keep Your Accounts Open

 Avoid closing your credit accounts.
 Those that have been open for a long time hold weight and can impact your score in a good way.

 Creditors like applicants that have at least three open sources of credit.
 Make sure these accounts are current in payments.